RobertTalbert/mth225-vault/Computer Arithmetic/Base conversion algorithm.md

 Notes:
 - The algorithm here always terminates because the quotients are nonnegative integers, and at each step must get strictly smaller, and therefore they will always converge to zero.
-- Here is Python code for this algorithm:
+- Here is Python code for this algorithm if the base is between 2 and 10.
+It terminates immediately if the base is larger than 10, because to convert to a larger base you would need alphabetical replacements for the numbers 10 and above, as in hexadecimal.
+You could modify this code, though, to work for larger bases if you introdu